-There is of course nothing unusual or particular about this small town of 2000 people.
-Except of course for an artist, a painter, a Twin Cities personality named Bob Hest, who most recently found himself surrounded by rugs made based on his paintings.
+There is, of course, nothing unusual or particular about this small town of 2,000 people.
+Except for Bob Hest — an artist, painter, and Twin Cities personality who unexpectedly found himself surrounded by rugs.

 As far as the eyes can see

-When Bob grew up in Hawley in the early 1950s, he was promised one thing.
-That he could see miles and miles of farmland and that the warmth of family life would substitute the coldness of harsh winters.
+When Bob grew up in Hawley in the early 1950s, he was promised one thing — that the endless miles of farmland and the warmth and security of family life would compensate for the cold, harsh winters.

 Bob had a happy and inspiring childhood.
-He had a sophisticated mother with good taste for gourmet food and stylish clothing, and a father who was a teacher, a hobby photographer and an amateur Jazz musician, a sax player.
+He had a sophisticated mother with great taste in food and fashion, and his father was a teacher, hobby photographer, and an amateur jazz saxophone player.

 Teach me how to paint

-Going to college was something his siblings did and in time, he had to do.
-For him the choice was obvious, Moorhead State.
-There he would follow what came natural to him, art.
-The influence of his father, going to various Jazz clubs with him, and watching his father develop his prints in his dark room, encouraged him to take the artistic route.
-Later on he would work at a gallery in Fargo, the only gallery that showed contemporary art in North Dakota.
+Going to college was something his siblings did and, in time, he would do too.
+For Bob, the choice was obvious, Moorhead State.
+At Moorhead, he studied what came naturally to him, art.
+Having grown up going to Jazz clubs with his father and watching him develop prints in his dark room, he felt confidant taking the artistic route.
+After college, he worked at a gallery in Fargo, the only gallery that showed contemporary art in North Dakota.

-In the 80s and 90s Bob who had already moved to the Twin Cities, hooked up with a talented local band in Minneapolis called the Wallets.
-Soon he became Wallets manager playing in various local and national venues.
-When the Wallets disbanded Bob and the band’s creative leader, Steve Kramer, started an advertising firm that made musical Jingles for major US companies.
+In the ’80s and ’90s, Bob, who had already moved to the Twin Cities, hooked up with a talented local band in Minneapolis named the Wallets.
+Soon, he became their manager.
+The band went on to play local and national shows.
+When the Wallets disbanded, Bob and the band’s creative leader, Steve Kramer, started an advertising firm that made musical Jingles for major US companies.

-These days Bob is primarily doing his art, making paintings that resonate with scenes from his childhood.
-The fox, the horse, the circus or his friends and family, are all subjects of his paintings.
-Here is a fox making a quick run to the lake.
-There you see a horse grazing on the landscape of Bob’s childhood.
+These days, Bob is focused mostly on his art, making paintings that resonate with scenes from Hawley.
+The fox, the horse, the circus, or his friends and family, are all subjects of his paintings.
+You’ll find a fox making a quick run to the lake, or a horse grazing on the landscape of Bob’s childhood.

 “Wouldn’t it be great if we made some rugs based on your paintings?”
 I asked Bob one summer afternoon.
 “Sure why not” responded forever agreeable Bob.

 That was the beginning of Navab Brothers’ rug project with Bob Hest.
-Making hand knotted rugs in India based on Bob’s paintings have become a huge success!
-Rugs are now ordered on a regular bases.
-Whats more is that we can make these rugs in any size you desire.
-We have the Ballerina and the Bull amongst other subjects.
+Making hand knotted rugs in India based on Bob’s paintings has become a huge success!
+Rugs are now ordered on a regular bases, and we can custom order them in any size.
+We have the Ballerina and the Bull among other subjects.

 Magic on the walls and the floors

-The magic of these rugs is that they capture the essence of Bob’s paintings, his simple and honest positivity.
-In a world full of hatred and conflict, Bob’s paintings and now rugs, give us an opportunity to imagine a better world.
-His rugs bring warmth to our homes as his paintings do the same for our walls.
-Hope and happiness exude from the imagination of the artist, touching our lives in the most positive way.
+The magic of these rugs is that they capture the essence of Bob’s paintings — his simple and honest positivity.
+His rugs bring the same warmth to our homes that his paintings bring to our walls.
+In a world full of hatred and conflict, Bob’s paintings and rugs give us an opportunity to imagine better days.
+Hope and happiness exude from the imagination of the artist, touching our lives in the best way possible.